turingschool-examples/pizza-express/README.md

 });
 ```

-Run you're tests and verify that everything passes.
+Run your tests and verify that everything passes.
 It should.
 But, we're not out of the woods yet.
-We need to modify `views/index.js` to use the values we pass in.
-Let's modify `views/index.js` to do just that.
+We need to modify `views/index.jade` to use the values we pass in.
+Let's modify `views/index.jade` to do just that.

 ```jade
 doctype html